top of page

 Heavy, dark, and full of story.

-These mineral-rich grains are the quiet companions of gold, settling in riverbeds and bends where the water slows.
-Composed of dense, iron-bearing minerals like magnetite, ilmenite, and hematite, they’re far more common than gold — but no less important to our work.
+These mineral-rich grains are the quiet companions of gold, gathering in riverbeds and bends where the water slows.
+Composed of dense iron-bearing minerals such as magnetite, ilmenite, and hematite, they are far more common than gold, but no less important to our work.

-Where gold gives lustre, black sands bring contrast, depth, and a sense of grounding.
+Where gold gives lustre, black sands bring colour, contrast, depth, and grounding.

 • Freckles